Tell the City of Kitchener you support a multi-use path – but not at the cost of the heritage trees and community space that we all treasure.

 1. Email Council.
 We’ve drafted one for you!
 Copy and paste this text and click here to send it to all members of City Council.
 Feel free to share additional thoughts about why Rockway Gardens is an important part of your community.

-2. Attend the public consultations on September 23rd and 25th.
-Show your support and share your concerns directly with City staff:
+2. Attend the public consultations on September 23rd, 25th and 29th.
+Show your support, ask questions, learn about the other options available and share your opinions and concerns directly with City staff:

 Kingsdale Community Centre (72 Wilson Avenue): Tuesday Sept.
 23, 2025, 6 to 8 p.m.